frontBOI/mailing/README.md

 ## Environment variables

-To use Google mailing with OAuth2, these environment variables must first be made accessible:
+To use frontboi's mailing utility, these environment variables must be accessible at runtime:

 - `GOOGLE_OAUTH_CLIENT_ID`
 - `GOOGLE_OAUTH_SECRET`